BuildingWebsiteswithClaudeCode:ADeveloper'sGuide

 }

-Verification: The start script entry is added to package.json.
+Verify: Confirm the start script entry is correctly added in package.json.

 #Best Practices for Prompting Claude to Generate Website Code